History of the East Riding of Yorkshire

 The East Riding of Yorkshire is a local government district with unitary authority status, and is a ceremonial county of England.
-It is named after the historic East Riding of Yorkshire which was one of three ridings alongside the North Riding and West Riding, which were constituent parts a Yorkshire ceremonial and administrative county until 1974.
+It is named after the historic East Riding of Yorkshire which was one of three ridings alongside the North Riding and West Riding, which were constituent parts of Yorkshire ceremonial and administrative county until 1974.
 From 1974 to 1996 the area of the modern East Riding of Yorkshire constituted the northern part of Humberside.

 Location

 As a ceremonial county, the East Riding of Yorkshire borders North Yorkshire, South Yorkshire and Lincolnshire, and includes the city of Kingston upon Hull, which is a separate unitary authority.
 As a district it borders North East Lincolnshire (over the Humber estuary), North Lincolnshire (over the Humber and on land), Hull, Doncaster, Selby, York, Ryedale and Scarborough.

 Administrative history

 The East Riding originated in antiquity.
 Unlike most counties in Great Britain, which were divided anciently into hundreds, Yorkshire was divided first into three ridings and then into numerous wapentakes within each riding.
 The ancient wapentake system is not used in the modern day, though it is an important part of Yorkshire's cultural heritage.
 Within the East Riding of Yorkshire there were seven wapentakes (including Hull), two of these were further sub-divided into divisions, thus;

 The separate Lieutenancy for the riding was established after the Restoration, and the ridings each had separate Quarter Sessions.

 For statistical purposes in the 19th century an East Riding of Yorkshire registration county was designated, consisting of the entirety of the poor law unions of Beverley, Bridlington, Driffield, Howden, Hull, Patrington, Pocklington, Sculcoates, Skirlaugh and York, thus excluding parts of the historic riding around Norton and Sherburn (which are also excluded from the modern district), but also including the city of York and environs (more usually associated with the West Riding).
 These poor law unions formed the basis of rural sanitary districts in 1875.

 A county council for the East Riding of Yorkshire was set up in 1889, covering an administrative county which did not cover the county borough of Hull, but otherwise had the same boundaries as the historic riding.
 Apart from Hull the East Riding contained two municipal boroughs, Beverley and Hedon.

 Under the Local Government Act 1894 the rest of the administrative county was divided into rural districts and urban districts.
 The rural districts were based on the rural sanitary districts, with Beverley Rural District, Bridlington Rural District, Driffield Rural District, Howden Rural District, Patrington Rural District, Pocklington Rural District, Riccal Rural District, Sculcoates Rural District and Skirlaugh Rural District being formed as-is.